-The Committee will identify and evaluate new candidates for election to the Board where there is no qualified and available incumbent, including for the purpose of filling vacancies or a decision of the Directors to expand the size of the Board.
+The Committee will identify and evaluate new candidates for election to the Board where it identifies a need to do so, including for the purpose of filling vacancies or a decision of the Directors to expand the size of the Board.
 The Committee will solicit recommendations for nominees from persons that the Committee believes are likely to be familiar with qualified candidates.
 The Committee may also determine to engage a professional search firm to assist in identifying qualified candidates.